BrianXu0623/article_next_gen_inference_arch/README.md

 <td>Next Generation<br/></td><td>TBD<br/></td><td>TBD<br/></td><td>TBD<br/></td></tr>
 </table>

+As large language models continue to iterate and evolve, model parameter counts are growing rapidly to store more knowledge and content.
 Taking Llama 4 Maverick as an example, model weights alone require 800GB of memory.
 Even using 8 H100 GPUs (totaling 640GB HBM), aggressive quantization strategies are needed to barely fit the model, with almost no space for KV Cache.

 ### 1.2 HBM Supply-Demand Dilemma

-HBM (High Bandwidth Memory) is the mainstream memory solution for current AI accelerators, but its limited supply and high cost are becoming major bottlenecks for AI inference scaling.
+HBM (High Bandwidth Memory) is the high-performance memory solution adopted by mainstream AI accelerators (such as NVIDIA H100/H200 and AMD MI300X), and has become a core component of AI training and inference thanks to its extremely high memory bandwidth.
+However, HBM's manufacturing process is exceptionally complex (requiring multiple DRAM dies to be vertically stacked via TSV), with very few global suppliers, leading to persistent supply shortages and high costs that are becoming a major bottleneck for AI inference scaling.

 **Cost Comparison [9]**: